np-codey/ArmorAffectsMovement/README.md

 - Restrict recalc code to only trigger on Inventory window, not every window
 - Weight affects climbing (the player will slip more)
 - Weight affects jump height
+- Running uses more endurance as a function of weight
 - Ensure horse and cart speeds are not affected (for ease of gameplay)
 - Options, such as ignoring weapon weight, a global modifier for user taste
+- Feedback and messages: "Your armor weighs you down"
+- Holding a shield affects climbing?
+I think Roleplay and Realism forces you to sheath weapon to climb.